 The following table lists the default set of fields that are mapped between TFS and Project Server.
 The table also indicates which types of work items use the fields based on the default process templates that TFS provides.
-You should not modify these mappings if you are mapping to a team project that was created from a process template that is based on Agile Software Development or Capability Maturity Model Integration (CMMI) Process Improvement.
-If you are mapping to a team project that was created from the Scrum process template, you will need to make some modifications as Required Changes to Make When Mapping to a Team Project That Was Created From the Scrum Process Template describes later in this topic.
+You should not modify these mappings if you are mapping to a project that was created from a process template that is based on Agile Software Development or Capability Maturity Model Integration (CMMI) Process Improvement.
+If you are mapping to a project that was created from the Scrum process template, you will need to make some modifications as Required Changes to Make When Mapping to a Team Project That Was Created From the Scrum Process Template describes later in this topic.

 For more information about mappings and the synchronization process, see Field mapping reference.

 |Team Foundation field||Project Server field||Status Queue field||Work item types in Agile||Work item types in CMMI||Work item types in Scrum|

 |Completed Work||Task Actual Work||Resource Actual Work||Task||Task||None|